 Without properly computing these fees, your business could suffer losses, and the franchisee may not get the support he/she needs from the franchisor to sustain the business.

 In terms of computation, the franchisor must look at both internal and external factors.

 Internally, the franchisor needs to reflect on their own operations, expenses, and revenue streams.
 Externally, the franchisor needs to look at what the market can bear.
 Ultimately, the franchisor should be able to balance both their needs as well as that of their franchisees’ in coming up with an equitable franchise package.

-On the other side of the coin, a prospect franchisee looking for a business to franchise should scrutinize how much similar franchise concepts are offering.
+On the other side of the coin, a prospective franchisee looking for a business to franchise should scrutinize how much similar franchise concepts are offering.
 If the difference is too significant, try to find out why.
-Ask yourself, “What does the cheaper franchise concept lack that the more expensive brand have?”
+Ask yourself, “What does the cheaper franchise concept lack that the more expensive brands have?”

-At the end of the day, a successful franchise gives franchisees 90% chances of success over time as compared to starting up a business from scratch.
+At the end of the day, a successful franchise gives franchisees 90% chances of success over time as compared to starting up a business from scratch, based on a study conducted by the USAID.
 The reason why chances are higher is because the franchise is already developed and proven.
-And the tireless efforts of franchisors to continuously improve and strengthen their brand and system are what’s being covered whenever a franchisee pays for the franchise fee and royalties. #
+And the tireless efforts of franchisors to continuously improve and strengthen their brand and system are what’s being covered whenever a franchisee pays for the franchise fee and royalties.